RibbonCommunications/webrtc-distant-js/guide/modules.md

 ### @distant/vchannel

-This a low level javascript library that can be used to connect to a Citrix Receiver driver such as `distant-vdi`. `vchannel` by itself can only serve as a communication channel and doesn't have any of the business logic of distant.
-It is a thin wrapper on top of the Citrix WinFrame SDK.
+This a low level JavaScript library that can be used to connect to a Citrix Receiver driver such as `distant-vdi`. `vchannel` is a thin wrapper on top of the Citrix WinFrame SDK that can only serve as a communication channel and doesn't have any of the business logic of Distant.

 ### @distant/pull-vchannel